 ExpressVPN offers a 30-day money back guarantee with its VPN service.
 You can use it to watch World Cup 2022 live streams on your mobile, tablet, laptop, TV, games console and more.
 There's 24/7 customer support and three months free when you sign-up.
 Try it – it's easier than you think.

-How to use a VPN for the World Cup 2022
+How to use a VPN for the World Cup final 2022

 1. Install the VPN of your choice.
 ExpressVPN (opens in new tab) is the one we recommend.

-In the USA, you'll need Fox Sports to watch World Cup 2022.
+In the USA, you'll need Fox Sports to watch the 2022 World Cup final.
 Don't have cable?
 No problem.
 Respected streaming services Sling and Fubo TV both offer easy soccer streaming access to FOX and FS1 which are the two World Cup 2022 TV channels you'll need.

 Remember, though, if you're a UK citizen abroad, you can use a VPN to watch World Cup 2022 free (opens in new tab) on iPlayer and ITVX.